A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Main Results

 As a remark, while we focus on entropy and conditional entropy functions for applications, the convergence analysis for the algorithms hold for general functions satisfying the assumptions mentioned in theorems.
 This is closely related to the recent strongly-weakly convex pair problems \cite{guo_han_yuan_2017,zhang_shen_2019}, which are still non-convex problems.
 This class of functions are less explored until recently in contrast to the well-studied convex-convex counterpart.
 For reference and comparison purposes, we summarize the results in Table \ref{table:main_results}.

 In the next section, we apply the results to the IB and PF problems, two information theoretic, non-convex optimization problems that are difficult to solve.
 Nonetheless, based on the new results, we propose new IB and PF solvers and simplify the design of existing ones \cite{huang2021admmib}.
-Interestingly, the proposed new PF solvers are capable of exploring both deterministic and random mappings in contrast to existing greedy solvers \cite{makhdoumi2014information,8989355}.
-However, we note that our results apply to non-convex problems beyond the IB and PF, as long as the outlined properties and conditions are satisfied.
+Interestingly, the proposed new PF solvers are capable of exploring the information plane more than the existing greedy solvers and achieve lower privacy leakage than theirs \cite{makhdoumi2014information,8989355}.
+Furthermore, we note that our results apply to non-convex problems beyond the IB and PF, as long as the outlined properties and conditions are satisfied.